Esri/jquery-mobile-map-js/README.md

 jquery-mobile-map-js
 =================

-A helper library for multiple view jQuery mapping apps.
-Allows users to re-orient the phone in child views and then safely reconstitutes the map.

-It also ensures the map is centered properly during orientation changes.
+A lightweight mobile helper library for handling map orientation so you don't have to.
+Use it with single and multiple view jQuery mapping apps, and it insures the map is centered properly after orientation changes and view transitions.

-##Why?

-It handles map orientation so you don't have to!

-Without this library, maps perform inconsistently when a user navigates away from the map to a child view, rotates the phone and then returns to the map.
-It is a very common use case and this library provides a seamless solution.
+Without this library, maps may perform inconsistently or break when a user rotates a device on the map page or child pages.

 ##How to use?